AniruddhPurohit/AniruddhPurohit/README.md

+# Hey, I'm Aniruddh

+I'm a software developer who is passionate about coading and learning new technologies.
+Some technologies I enjoied working with includes PHP, NodeJS, and ReactJS.

-- 🔭 I’m currently working on Javascript (NodeJS & ReactJS)
+- 🔭 I’m currently working on Javascript technologies (NodeJS APIs & ReactJS)
-- 🌱 I’m currently learning (SCSS, ReactJS, Python)
+- 🌱 I’m currently learning (SCSS, GraphQL, Python)
 - 📫 How to reach me: [aniruddhpurohit@hotmail.com]